 The injection of some much needed cash in 2010 has transformed the Volvo line up with the XC60 demonstrating just how far things have come.
 Yes the brand still majors on safety, and there’s nothing wrong with that, but it has re-discovered its confidence when it comes to channelling the Swedish design ethic that makes a Volvo look and feel different to the German brands.

 Designed from the ground up to accept a plug-in hybrid powertrain, the XC60 offers good boot space and lots of interior space.
 The secret is clever packaging that locates the batteries in the transmission tunnel.
 This does mean that there’s no space for a driveshaft, but fear not, the electric motor drives the rear wheels which means that you do still get four-wheel drive.

-The front wheels get an equally hi tech 2-litre petrol engine which uses both turbo and supercharging to produce a hefty 299 bhp.
-When the petrol and electric motor are working together the system tops 400 bhp which is enough to provide hot hatch levels of acceleration.
-You can also lock the system in electric mode which delivers a useful 28 mile official range and the likelihood of around 21 to 28 miles in real life, although Volvo suggests that anything from 12 – 24 miles is possible depending on how arctic / barmy the weather is.
+The front wheels get an equally hi tech 2-litre petrol engine which uses both turbo and supercharging to produce a hefty 250 bhp.
+When the petrol and electric motor are working together the system hits 350 bhp which is enough to provide hot hatch levels of acceleration.
+You can also lock the system in electric mode which delivers a useful 48.5 mile official range and the likelihood of around 30 to 50 miles in real life.

 As with all plug-in hybrids the key is to maximise EV running, at which point you will see massive fuel bill savings and get genuinely low CO2 emissions.
 However if you are planning to regularly drive long distances or never intend to plug-in you will get the fuel consumption of a 2 tonne-plus petrol SUV.